Alagris/EQDBot-drawfriends/README.md

 The downloaded images are put inside 'images' directory.
 This folder is automatically generated on startup if it's not already there.

+There is a file naming convention that helps you find the origin of image.
+Each file starts with mysterious number that is the id of drawfriend stuff post.
+For example here:
+2132 vapor__profile_____speedpaint__by_the_butcher_x-daugrj0.png
+The number 2132 in this case correspond to post:
+Drawfriend Stuff #2117 (Art Compilation)
+However there are posts that don't have ID (like saucy editions).
+In such cases special value 'unknown_id' is prepended instead of a number.

 Download it here:
 https://github.com/Alagris/EQDBot-drawfriends/raw/master/EQDBot.zip
 (it is among files above)